Parole approved for 'evil twin' convicted in plot to kill sister

 The Orange County District Attorney's Office in a letter Monday asked Brown to reject the parole recommendation, saying that Gina Han failed to address her alleged mental disorder and still poses a risk to society.

-Deputy District Attorney Nikki Chambers said Gina Han, as an example of her plans for parole, gave the board letters from a men with whom she is corresponding.
+Deputy District Attorney Nikki Chambers said Gina Han, as an example of her plans for parole, gave the board letters from a man with whom she is corresponding.

 Her pen pals from abroad and across the country have offered her money, jobs and lodging, including a man from Britain who gave her money after corresponding for a year, the prosecutor said.